ekremarmagankarakas/SecureGit-Hook/README.md

 - **Prohibited file detection**: Prevents committing common files that typically contain secrets (.env files, key files, etc.)
 - **Multiple installation options**: Install per-repository or globally across all your Git repositories
 - **Support for multiple file types**: Scans a wide variety of file formats including Python, JavaScript, TypeScript, Go, configuration files, and more
-- **Override capability**: Provides an option to override the hook when necessary, with clear warnings
 - **Easy installation**: Simple setup scripts for both individual and global installation

 ## What It Detects